 The rotation of the turbine helps to produce power at the generator.

-Due to the use of coal in thermal power plant, it is known as coal-based thermal power plant or coal thermal power plant.
+Due to the use of coal in thermal power plant, it is known as a coal-based thermal power plant or coal thermal power plant.

 In addition to that, due to the use of steam, turbine arrangement, it is also known as a steam turbine power plant.

 A thermal power plant is one kind of plant or system, which is used to produce electrical power by using thermal energy.